Plant with Purpose: Haiti

 Haiti is recognized as the poorest country in the western hemisphere and has one of the world's highest rates of deforestation.
 The country is still recovering following a magnitude-7.0 earthquake in 2010.
 Plant With Purpose has been working in rural Haitian communities since 1997.
-In rural areas, 88 percent of Haitians are considered poor (living on less than $2 a day), and 67 percent are extremely poor (living on less than $1.25 a day).
+In rural areas, 88% of Haitians are considered poor (living on less than $2 a day), and 67% are extremely poor (living on less than $1.25 a day).

 Mexico

-Plant With Purpose has worked in Oaxaca, Mexico with indigenous communities since 1996 and began working in the neighboring state of Chiapas in 2012.
+Plant With Purpose has worked in Oaxaca, Mexico with indigenous communities since 1996 and began working in the neighbouring state of Chiapas in 2012.
 Oaxaca and Chiapas are two of the three poorest states in Mexico.
-In Mexico, 61 percent of rural families live below the poverty line, while 75 percent of the indigenous population live in poverty.
-Nearly 25 percent of this population group - mainly the men - has migrated to the U.S. and other parts of Mexico, leaving many women to provide for themselves and their children.
+In Mexico, 61% of rural families live below the poverty line, while 75% of the indigenous population live in poverty.
+Nearly 25% of this population group - mainly the men - has migrated to the U.S. and other parts of Mexico, leaving many women to provide for themselves and their children.

 Tanzania

 Plant With Purpose began working with communities in the Mt.
 Kilimanjaro region of Tanzania in 2004.
 The majority of Tanzanian farmers who partner with Plant With Purpose are women.
-In Tanzania, 98 percent of rural women who are economically active depend on the land for survival through agriculture.
+In Tanzania, 98% of rural women who are economically active depend on the land for survival through agriculture.

 Thailand

 In 2008, Plant With Purpose began a partnership with an existing organization called the Upland Holistic Development Project (UHDP).
-The focus of the program is helping marginalized hill tribe communities in Thailand’s northern hills.
+The focus of the program is helping marginalized hill tribe communities in Thailand's northern hills.
 The northern hill tribe communities of Thailand consist of hundreds of thousands of refugees.
-The majority of ethnic hill tribe people came to Thailand to escape civil strife in Myanmar (Burma).
+The majority of ethnic hill tribes people came to Thailand to escape civil strife in Myanmar (Burma).